We are in line with the ecumenical church creeds—the Nicene Creed, and the Apostles Creed, .

 A Conscious Dependence on the Holy Spirit

-The Covenant Church affirms the Trinitarian understanding of one God as Father, Son, and Holy Spirit.
+We affirm the Trinitarian understanding of one God as Father, Son, and Holy Spirit.
 The New Testament tells us that the Holy Spirit works both within individuals and among them.
 The Holy Spirit instills in our hearts a desire to turn to Christ, and who assures us that Christ dwells within us.
 The Holy Spirit gives spiritual gifts to us as individuals and binds us together as Christ’s body.

 The Reality of Freedom in Christ